 I'm a lead volunteer towpath ranger, and I also volunteer as a lock keeper and a boat mover.
-I've been volunteering with the Trust since May 2016, so it's coming up for two years.
+I've been volunteering with the Trust since May 2016.

 I'd recently been diagnosed with myasthenia gravis, which is a neuromuscular disorder.
 I wanted to find myself a purposeful, outdoor activity which would allow me some gentle exercise to help keep me physically and mentally healthy.
 I've always been a keen canal boater, so when I saw some adverts for the towpath ranger role, I signed up.
 I've been busy ever since.

 The towpath ranger role's a varied one, and it's different in different parts of the country.
 Here in London it's mostly focused on getting the Share the Space message to our towpath users, but it also involves looking for issues on the towpath including fly-tipping and broken bits of equipment and reporting those to the local enquiries' desk.
 There's also general towpath maintenance, picking litter, cutting back plants that are blocking the path and cleaning up some of the graffiti.